 With so many order picking options to choose from, selecting the best solution for your operation can be quite a challenge.

 Such was the case at the Acme Catalog Co.
-Faced with pressure from his boss, Bob Smart, newly hired director of distribution, embarked on a journey to improve picking productivity.
+Faced with pressure from his boss, Bob Smart, a newly hired director of distribution, embarked on a journey to improve picking productivity.

 Bob knew that he needed to collect data to make an informed decision but felt he could not do this by himself.
 Experience had taught him that to accomplish this goal, he needed to do this with his staff, not to his staff.